Pangw1n/SKGuns/README.md

 - The command list has been updated
 - It is now possible to create new weapons through yaml files (/Server/plugins/SKguns/weapons)
 - Each weapon now has its own sound effect
+- You can use the function createSkGunItem() to generate the item in your script to do things like create a recipe for the weapon

 ### Ver 1.1.3
 - Armor now mitigates damage received from damage dealt by guns